Deepfakes... and its threats (part 1)

 Misuse and ethical issues

-We choose to utilize segmentation instead of just classification to detect deepfakes.
-Segmentation has an advantage over classification for several reasons.
-First of all, the nature of deepfake is a mask: some pixels are fake and some are real (taken from an original image).
-In any case, the ultimate goal is to find probably faked pixels, analyze them, and conclude if a whole image and, thus, a video, is faked or not.
-Secondly, we need to understand how the fake was generated: segmentation helps very much in this regard.
-We can see the fake artifacts on the image itself and we get much more information about the technology that stands behind the faked video.
+Segmentation has several advantages over classification.
+First, the nature of deepfake is a mask: some pixels are fake and some are real, taken from the original image.
+The ultimate goal is to find faked pixels, analyze them, and conclude if a whole image and ultimately the whole video are faked or not.
+Segmentation helps us achieve this goal.
+Second, it can be worthy to understand how a fake was generated.
+Thanks to segmentation, we can see fake artifacts on the image and retrieve much more information about the underlying deepfake technology.

-Our idea is therefore to use a state-of-the-art segmentation model - industrial UNet (https://ngc.nvidia.com/catalog/resources/nvidia:unet_industrial_for_tensorflow) and train it using differences for videos from the dataset between original and fake videos (using this trick, we obtain masks for faked pixels).
+Our idea is therefore to use a state-of-the-art segmentation model - industrial UNet (https://ngc.nvidia.com/catalog/resources/nvidia:unet_industrial_for_tensorflow) and train it using differences between videos from the original dataset and videos from the faked dataset.
+Using this trick, we obtain masks for faked pixels.

-In our next article we will share with you the outcome of this approach, how it compares to the other ones publicly available, and the other ideas we could have to further improve this strategic fight raising at a close horizon: being able to identify and characterize deepfakes in our day-to-day lives.
+In the second part of this article we will share with you the outcome of this approach, how it compares to the other ones publicly available, and the other ideas we had to further improve this crucial looming fight: being able to identify and characterize deepfakes in our day-to-day lives.
 Stay tuned!